MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xf0--storage-miniport-error.md

 # Bug Check 0xF0: STORAGE\_MINIPORT\_ERROR

 The STORAGE\_MINIPORT\_ERROR bug check has a value of 0x00000F0.
-It indicates that a storage system storport Miniport driver failed to complete a SRB request.
+It indicates that a storage Miniport driver failed to complete a SRB request.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).